(See also Neonatal Pneumonia.)

 Pneumonia is acute inflammation of the lungs caused by infection.
-Initial diagnosis is usually based on chest x-ray.
-Causes, symptoms, treatment, preventive measures, and prognosis differ depending on whether the infection is bacterial, viral, fungal, or parasitic; whether it is acquired in the community, hospital, or nursing home; and whether it develops in a patient who is immunocompetent or immunocompromised.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and prognosis differ depending on whether the infection is bacterial, viral, fungal, or parasitic; whether it is acquired in the community, hospital, or other health care–associated location; and whether it develops in a patient who is immunocompetent or immunocompromised.

-An estimated 2 to 3 million people in the US develop pneumonia each year, of whom about 45,000 die.
+An estimated 2 to 3 million people in the US develop pneumonia each year, of whom about 60,000 die.
+In the US, pneumonia, along with influenza, is the 8th leading cause of death and is the leading infectious cause of death.
 Pneumonia is the most common fatal hospital-acquired infection and the most common overall cause of death in developing countries.

-Bacteria are the most common cause of pneumonia in adults > 30 yr, Streptococcus pneumoniae infection being the most common pathogen in all age groups, settings, and geographic regions.
-However, pathogens of every sort, from viruses to parasites, cause pneumonia.
+Streptococcus pneumoniae infection is the most common pathogen in all age groups, settings, and geographic regions.
+However, pathogens of every sort, from viruses to parasites, can cause pneumonia.

-The airways and lungs are constantly exposed to pathogens in the external environment; the upper airways and oropharynx in particular are colonized with so-called normal flora rendered harmless by host defenses.
-Infection develops when pathogens that are inhaled or aspirated or reach the lungs via the bloodstream or contiguous spread overcome multiple host defenses.
+The airways and lungs are constantly exposed to pathogens in the external environment; the upper airways and oropharynx in particular are colonized with so-called normal flora.
+Microaspiration of these pathogens from the upper respiratory tract is a regular occurrence, but these pathogens are readily dealt with by lung host defense mechanisms.
+Pneumonia develops when

-Specific pathogens causing pneumonia cannot be found in < 50% of patients, even with extensive diagnostic investigation.
-But because pathogens and outcomes tend to be similar by setting and host risk factors, pneumonias can be categorized as
+Specific pathogens causing pneumonia cannot be found in < 50% of patients, even with extensive diagnostic investigation, primarily because of the limitations of currently available diagnostic tests.
+But because pathogens and outcomes tend to be similar in patients in similar settings and with similar risk factors, pneumonias can be categorized as

 These categorizations allow treatment to be selected empirically.